-The bourgeoning development is one of the newer players on the South Walton shopping scene and has been quickly adding a variety of new restaurants, shops and businesses including South Walton’s only movie theater, Carmike Cinema.
+The burgeoning development is one of the larger players on the South Walton shopping scene and has been quickly adding a variety of new restaurants, shops and businesses including South Walton’s only movie theater, Boulevard 10.

 The new stores can all be found in the new center building, which is located on the west side of Grand Boulevard, across from the movie theater.

 The opening of Anthropologie completes a period of expansion and growth for Grand Boulevard’s town center.
 Clothing, accessories, and homewares are artfully displayed throughout the 9,000-square-foot store.